 \section{Introduction}

-In this paper we deal with \emph{real affine varieties}, meaning Zariski closed subsets of the affine space $\R^n$ for some $n$.
-Note that, unlike in the complex case, the projective space $\mathbb{P}^n(\R)$ is isomorphic with an affine variety.
-Morphisms of such varieties are called \emph{regular maps}.
-The ring of real valued regular functions of an affine variety $X$ is denoted by $\RR(X)$, while the field of rational functions of an irreducible affine variety is denoted by $\R(X)$.
-A point $x\in X$ is said to be non-singular if the local ring of germs of regular functions $\RR(X)_x$ is a regular local ring.
-These definitions are compatible with the ones given in \cite{RAG,Mangolte}.
+Throughout this paper, a \emph{real affine variety} is a topological space equipped with a sheaf of functions with values in $\R$, isomorphic to an algebraic subset of some $\mathbb{R}^n$ endowed with the Zariski topology and the sheaf of regular functions.
+Morphisms between real affine varieties are called \emph{regular mappings}.
+Note that, unlike in complex algebraic geometry, every real quasi-projective variety is isomorphic to an affine one.
+The ring of globally defined regular functions on an affine variety $X$ is denoted by $\RR(X)$.
+A point $x\in X$ is said to be nonsingular if the corresponding local ring of germs of regular functions $\RR(X)_x$ is a regular local ring.
+These definitions are compatible with the ones given in \cite{bochnakRealAlgebraicGeometry1998,mangolteRealAlgebraicVarieties2020}.

-Our main object of study is the following class of \emph{retract rational varieties}, introduced in the 1980s by Saltman: \begin{defi} An affine variety $Y$ is said to be retract rational, if there exists a Zariski open and dense subset $U\subset Y$, a Zariski open subset $V\subset \R^n$ for some $n$ and two regular mappings $i:U\rightarrow V, r:V\rightarrow U$ such that their composition
+Our main object of study is the following class of \emph{retract rational varieties}, first introduced by Saltman in \cite{saltmanMultiplicativeFieldInvariants1987}: \begin{defi} An affine variety $Y$ is said to be retract rational if there exists a Zariski open and dense subset $U\subset Y$, a Zariski open subset $V\subset \R^n$ for some $n$ and two regular mappings $i:U\rightarrow V, r:V\rightarrow U$ such that their composition